-"You are violating College regulations (State laws) concerning improper occupation of buildings and facilities.
+"You are violating College regulations (state laws) concerning improper occupation of buildings and facilities.
 If you leave within the next 10 minutes, no further action will be taken.
 If you do not leave within 10 minutes, you will be arrested and charged with trespassing.
-You also will be called to appear before the Vice President of Student Success at an early date for appropriate disciplinary action.
+You also will be called to appear before the Senior Student Affairs Officer (SSAO) or designee at an early date for appropriate disciplinary action.
 If there are those among you who are not students and fail to leave when directed, you will be arrested and charged with trespassing."